Jamestown High School (New York): Academics

 In addition to the standard courses of history, math, science, and English, Jamestown High School teaches courses covering many different areas of art and music.
 It also offers college-level courses via the Advanced Placement Program in a variety of subjects that allow students to receive university credit.

 The Advanced Placement Program sometimes produces high pass rates on the Advanced Placement Exams.
 College classes are also taught at the school through Jamestown Community College's College Connections program.
 The College Connections program offers students at participating high schools in the surrounding area the opportunity to earn college credits by completing select courses offered by Jamestown Community College for free and without having to leave their school.

 Students graduating in the top 20% of their graduating class get into Jamestown Community College for free.

 Sports

 Jamestown High School offers softball, baseball, boys' tennis, boys' and girls' track and field, and golf in the spring; football, boys' and girls' soccer, boys' and girls' cross country, girls' tennis, girls' swimming, and girls' volleyball in the fall; and boys' and girls' basketball, boys' swimming, boys' and girls' indoor track, bowling, and wrestling in the winter.
 Hockey is not part of the school's varsity sports program but is run by the local youth hockey association in Jamestown.

-The Red Raider football program found success in the mid-1990s.
+The Red Raider high school football program found success in the mid-1990s.
 They played North Rockland in their first state championship game in 1993.
 While they were defeated in that game, the Red Raiders went on to win state titles in 1994 and 1995.
 Jamestown did not advance to a state title game again until 2000.
 In the fall of 2014, the Red Raider football team went to the NYSPHSAA Class AA Championship at the Carrier Dome in Syracuse, New York.
 The Raiders played Newburgh Free Academy and won the championship.
 It was their first since 2000.

 In 2011, the Jamestown Red Raiders were runners-up for the state in basketball, eventually falling to state and national powerhouse Mount Vernon.
 In 2014, the basketball program advanced to the state championship final, falling to Green Tech High Charter School.